twhyntie/moedal_image_management/README.md

-# moedal_image_management
+# MoEDAL Image Management
+This repository contains
-Scripts for managing, processing, etc. MoEDAL image data.
+scripts for managing, processing, etc. MoEDAL image data, as well as tools for running on distributed systems.